ansible/ansible/docs/docsite/rst/network_getting_started.rst

 Credentials
 ^^^^^^^^^^^

-Although there are many ways to supply credentials in Ansible in this case we are using ``ansible_user`` and ``ansible_ssh_pass`` as a simple example.
+Although there are many ways to supply credentials in Ansible, in this example we are using ``ansible_user`` and ``ansible_ssh_pass`` for simplicity.

 ..
 FIXME FUTURE Gundalow - Link to network auth & proxy page (to be written)

 .. warning:: Never store passwords in plain text

    Passwords should never be stored in plain text.
 The "Vault" feature of Ansible allows keeping sensitive data such as passwords or keys in encrypted files, rather than as plaintext in your playbooks or roles.
 These vault files can then be distributed or placed in source control.
-The :doc:`playbooks_vault` contains further information.
+See :doc:`playbooks_vault` for more information.

 ansible_connection
 ^^^^^^^^^^^^^^^^^^

-Setting ``ansible_connection=local`` informs Ansible to execute the module on the controlling machine (i.e. the one executing Ansible).
-Without this Ansible would attempt to ssh onto the remote and execute the Python script on the network device, which would fail as Python generally isn't available on network devices.
+Setting ``ansible_connection=local`` informs Ansible to execute the module on the controlling machine (the machine executing Ansible).
+Without this setting, Ansible would attempt to use ssh to connect to the remote and execute the Python script on the network device, which would fail because Python generally isn't available on network devices.

 ..
 FIXME FUTURE Gundalow - Once the new connection types are defined (in 2.5) we will need to update this.